slsa-framework/slsa-proposals/0004/README.md

 versions will continue to pass expectations (different dependencies may require different versions of a package).

+These expectations can only protect the parts of the software supply chain that follow after after a provenance attestation has been signed, for example, they can protect against a tampered package in a distribution repository.

-These expectations cannot detect 'upstream' compromises, for example the corruption of a build system, the exposure of a signing key, or a malicious change to a source repository.
+The expectations cannot protect against 'upstream' compromises, for example the corruption of a build system, the exposure of a signing key, or a malicious commit to a source repository.

 ### Expectations when publishing a package to a registry